Web Development Advent Calendars for 2023

 Festive Tech Calendar (@_cloudfamily)

-Festive Tech Calendar is a YouTube channel with videos ranging from a half hour to over an hour and, based on the number of hidden videos will have 26 videos by the end.
+Festive Tech Calendar is a YouTube channel with videos ranging from a half hour to over an hour.

 24 Days of Design Gifts will be pushing design-related bits from heavily discounted apps to free icon & wallpaper packs.